 Lenny finished his treatment and headed for the tournament.
 They watched him on TV and he placed seventh with a hefty purse.

-Ginny developed a terrible cough and she was admitted to the hospital as an inpatient with pneumonia.
-She died without leaving the hospital.
-She was a sweet brave woman.
+Ginny developed a terrible cough and was admitted to the hospital with pneumonia.
+She died within forty-eight hours.
+She was a funny sweet woman.

 Henry was in remission and went out on a boat to sail for three months.
 At each port he would send a postcard.

 Their little group had done very well so there was hope.